-"Original Notional Amount" means the initial principal amount of a Tier 1 Bond as of the Issue Date.
+"Original Notional Amount" means the initial principal amount of a Tier 1 Bond as of the Issue Date, being EUR 200,000.

 "Parity Securities" means (i) all obligations of the Issuer (as issuer or guarantor) in respect of Tier 1 Instruments and (ii) any other obligations of the Issuer that rank, or are expressed to rank, pari passu with the Tier 1 Bonds.